fabianh001/Arduino-RGBLamp/README.md

 ## Code
 For this project you need to download and install the [FastLED](https://github.com/FastLED/FastLED) library.
 Refer to the library's [ESP notes](https://github.com/FastLED/FastLED/wiki/ESP8266-notes) to get the library properly working with an ESP.

-A lot of code for disco mode is based on hansjny's [sound reactive LED strip project](https://github.com/hansjny/Natural-Nerd/blob/master/arduino/soundsread2/sound_reactive.ino).
+The original repository I used for the lamp's disco mode is hansjny's [sound reactive LED strip project](https://github.com/hansjny/Natural-Nerd/blob/master/arduino/soundsread2/sound_reactive.ino).
 Don't forget to check it out.